About Me

 At my undergrad, Penn State, I worked with Suvrath Mahadevan and Guðmundur Stefánsson where we used high precision radial velocity measurements from NEID to determine the obliquities of the young sub-Neptune WASP-121b using the Rossiter-McLaughlin effect.

-Overall, I have a keen interest in everything that relates to planetary dynamics and evolution.
-I hope to work towards observations and models that help inform and constrain models for how planets form, evolve, and mechanically work.
+Overall, I have a keen interest in everything that relates to planet atmospheres and evolution.
+I hope to work towards observations and models that help inform and constrain models for how planets and their atmospheres evolve and work.

-I am committed to creating a welcoming and diverse environment wherever I am.
+I want to increase interest in science and support a welcoming environment wherever I am.